Skip to main content

 Masked hypertension is the opposite of white coat hypertension.
 The blood pressure looks normal in the clinic but is high at home or at work.
 It carries the same cardiovascular risk as sustained hypertension.
 This is why home monitoring matters so much.

-A Cleerly coronary CT scan can be useful in selected patients with high blood pressure, especially when ApoB and family history also raise concern.
+A Cleerly coronary CT scan can be useful in selected patients with high blood pressure, particularly when ApoB and family history also raise concern.
 Cleerly is a CT-based test that maps soft and calcified plaque in the heart arteries.
 We review imaging based on your full risk picture, not blood pressure alone.

-Yes, perimenopause and menopause often shift blood pressure upward.
+Yes, perimenopause and menopause often push blood pressure upward.
 Estrogen normally helps blood vessels relax.
 As estrogen falls, blood pressure can drift up even in women who never had a problem before.
 We test, monitor, and consider hormone therapy in the right candidates.

 High blood pressure is often reversible without medication in early Stage 1 cases when the drivers are lifestyle and sleep apnea.
 In Stage 2 or in patients with strong family history, medication is usually part of the plan.
 We never frame medication as a personal failure.
 We frame it as a tool.